joeldodich/zubridge/packages/tauri/README.md

 ## Features

-- Connect React frontend components to Rust backend state using Zustand-like hooks.
+- Connect frontend components to Rust backend state using Zustand-like hooks.
 - **Supports both Tauri v1 and v2 APIs** via dependency injection.
+- **Works with React, other frontend frameworks, or vanilla JavaScript**.
 - Simplifies state synchronization logic in the frontend.
 - Type-safe interactions (when used with TypeScript).
 - Automatic state synchronization across multiple windows.